 The feel

 The room has the kind of white-brick, wood-and-black-metal finish that photographs well, but it also works in practice.
 There is stepped seating near the front, a clearer sit-down section deeper in, and enough open kitchen and pastry activity to keep the place feeling alive.
 The trade-off is that the layout gets tight when brunch peaks hit, so it lands best as a purposeful breakfast or coffee stop rather than a quiet, long-stay hideout.
+That pressure is part of the energy, though, and it helps the cafe feel active rather than staged.

 Madrid has stronger brew-bar specialists and calmer neighbourhood rooms, but not many places combine coffee standards, bakery depth, and broad breakfast appeal this neatly.
 Misión earns the shortlist because it shows how the city's specialty scene overlaps with all-day cafe culture at its best: good beans, competent bar work, attractive pastry, and a central room that people actually use.
+It is one of the city’s cleaner examples of coffee and brunch working together without diluting either side.